16.1. Global dimensioning beam#

 \[\begin{gather*} I = \frac{1}{12} × b × h³ \ [mm⁴]\\ W = \frac{I}{\frac{1}{2} h} = \frac{1}{6} × b × h² \ [mm³] \end{gather*}\]

-We can now calculate \(I\) and \(W\) using the above formulas.
+We can now calculate \(I\) and \(W\) using the above equations.

 Table 16.1 Example organisation of beam data.#